 All physicians, providers, and healthcare organizations who are covered under The Health Insurance Portability and Accountability Act (HIPAA) are required to apply for a National Provider Identifier (NPI).
 This unique identification is an industry standard for providers, health plans, prescribers, healthcare clearinghouses, business associates, and more to submit or process health insurance claims.

-Because of how elaborate and dynamic the U.S. healthcare system operates, it is essential to have a well connected and accessible database to reference provider information in a timely manner.
-Whether you’re new to searching the NPI Registry (NPPES) or perform these actions on a reoccurring basis, let’s take a look at how to lookup NPI numbers for providers and healthcare organizations.
+Because of the elaborate and dynamic nature of the U.S. healthcare system, it is essential to have a well-connected and accessible database to reference provider information quickly.
+Whether you’re new to searching the NPI Registry (NPPES) or have been performing searches on a reoccurring basis, learn the best way to look up NPI numbers for providers and healthcare organizations.

 The National Plan and Provider Enumeration System (NPPES)